findcongwang/iot_data_collector_example/README.md

 - [x] Make simulator to produce to data endpoint w/ device per thread
 - [x] Make devicedata endpoint to receive data and update memcached/database
 - [x] Make dashboard route to fetch from memcached or fallback to database
+- [x] Make status histogram route for a given deviceId

 #### Developer's Note =D